 Individual dive characteristics from drone video used to build HHMM

-The behavioural state of the killer whale, its dive duration, and post-dive surface intervals as observed on drone video, along with maximum dive depth were inputs used to fit the HHMM to dives that had drone video matched to a subset of CATS tag dives.
+Our use of an HHMM was motivated by first examining individual dive characteristics and drone video labels of each killer whale’s behavioural state.
+Note that only a subset of dives had drone video matched to the CATS tag data.

 We first examined how representative the dives on the drone footage were relative to common dive characteristics of killer whales.
-This was done to evaluate how well the HHMM predicted behavioural states of killer based only on dive characteristics (with no supporting video) Table S1 represents the dive characteristics of the individual dives that had drone video matched to CATS dataloggers.
+Table S1 represents the dive characteristics of the individual dives that had drone video matched to CATS dataloggers.

 As expected, logging behaviour had shallower dive depths than foraging or travelling for both male and female killer whales.
 Foraging had an extremely high standard deviation in dive duration and maximum dive depth relative to the other behavioural states of females.
 The standard deviation in dive duration and maximum dive depth attained by females was more than twice the mean values for these dive characteristics (Table S1).
 This indicates that foraging was less stereotypical overall relative to the other behavioural states examined in females — and was more so than for male killer whales.
 Males had deeper maximum dive depths and longer dive durations while travelling than while foraging.
 Foraging dives of males had lower standard deviations relative to the same behaviors in females.
 However, our sample sizes of dives with drone video was smaller for males, and we recorded limited logging or travelling behavioural states relative to resting and foraging.

-The most complex task the HHMM executed was to distinguish between travelling and foraging dives because the dive characteristics of these two behavioural states overlapped.
-Maximum dive depth proved to be the most useful in teasing apart these two behavioural states with foraging dives often (but not always) occurring deeper than travelling dives.

 Details for building Hidden Markov Models to predict behaviour of tracks